Can't Get Along (Without You): History

-"Is about a man whose life falls to pieces when he leaves the girl he loves.
+"is about a man whose life falls to pieces when he leaves the girl he loves.
 He thinks it's the best thing to do but it's obviously not.
 He realises what he's done and tries to go back and fix it.
 Parts of it are autobiographical, you want to make a good story and spice it up a bit.
 Everyone's been through a situation like that".

-The song has been listed for 2 weeks on the UK Singles Top 75.
-It entered the chart on #45, its last appearance was on #70 which during that week was the largest free faller.

 Music video

 The video was first announced through a blog written by guitarist Ross Phillips on the band's MySpace page on 1 October 2007.

 Last week we shot a video for the next single "Can't Get Along".
 In a nutshell the video is Rich being chased around Berlin by a big, rock hard looking German with a tache.
 Us 3 make some small cameo appearances, but other than that we sat around laughing at Rich, drinking beer and eating sausages.
 Happy days.
 This video has got it all; People smashing through windows, jumping through hedges, car chases and birds.
 What more could you want?
 Rich even did his own stunts!

 Other than making videos we have begun our quest to take over the modern world.
 So far so good - Sell out tours of the UK (Thanks to everyone who came, we had a right laugh), NUMBER 1 ALBUM (Thanks so much to everyone who brought it) and various European shows that have been fucking great.

 Next stop is Australia.
 We're all looking forward to it.
 I might buy a surf board.

 The video directed by Rozan & Schmeltz, premiered on Channel 4 at 12:30pm just after Hollyoaks on 8 October 2007, much like Suburban Knights.